-The findings of this study provide evidence that brand trust, customer satisfaction and repurchase intentions are significantly influenced by product innovation and lifestyle, customer satisfaction is influenced by brand trust and repurchase intentions are influenced by customer satisfaction.
-These findings indicate that product and lifestyle innovations play an important role in creating customer trust in a brand, increasing customer satisfaction and encouraging customer intentions to make repeat purchases.
+The findings of this study provide evidence that product innovation has a positive and significant impact on brand trust, customer satisfaction and repurchase intentions.
+Lifestyle has a positive and significant impact on brand trust, customer satisfaction and repurchase intentions.
+Brand trust has a positive and significant effect on customer satisfaction and customer satisfaction has a positive and significant effect on repurchase intentions.
+The findings of this study indicate that product innovation and lifestyle play an important role in creating customer trust in a brand, increasing customer satisfaction and encouraging customer intentions to make repeat purchases.
 The implication of this research is that companies should pay attention to product innovation and adapt to customer lifestyles as criteria for providing services, with the aim of increasing brand trust and customer satisfaction which in turn can influence customer intentions to make repeat purchases.
-By understanding this, companies can optimize their marketing strategies to achieve business goals and strengthen relationships with customers, this is done to prevent customers from switching to other restaurants.
+By understanding this, companies can optimise their marketing strategies to achieve business goals and strengthen good relationships with customers, this is done to prevent customers from switching to other restaurants.